 3.1.
 What is SAP GUI

-SAP GUI is the graphical user interface client in SAP ERP’s 3-tier architecture of database, application server and client.
-This software allows a user to access SAP functionality in SAP applications, such as SAP ERP and SAP Business Information Warehouse (BW).
+SAP GUI is the graphical user interface client in SAP ERP’s 3-tier architecture of database, application server, and client.
+This software allows users to access SAP functionality in SAP applications, such as SAP ERP and SAP Business Information Warehouse (BW).
 It is used for remote access to the SAP central server in a company network.
-There are versions of SAP GUI available for download to work in Windows or MacOS, as well as a version for Web.
-The latest version of SAPGUI for Windows is 7.70, but 7.60 is still supported, too.
+There are versions of SAP GUI available for download to work in Windows or MacOS, as well as a version for the Web.
+The latest version of SAP GUI for Windows is 7.70, but 7.60 is also supported.

 Before testing, you’d better update your SAPGUI release version.
-Don’t worry: it is backwards compatible, so it does not matter if you had SAP GUI release version 7.60, 7.50, or even version 7.40.
+Don’t worry: it is backward compatible, so it does not matter if you had SAP GUI release version 7.60, 7.50, or even version 7.40.

 3.2.
 Testing SAP GUI